 3.1.4 The participants at the meeting assessed the options for amending the text approved by CBS-16, to ensure a broader availability of snow depth/snow cover data.
 The Chair requested that the draft be presented at EC-PHORS, for support.
 S Barrell kindly offered to present the revised wording to EC PHORS and on to the EC-69.[action]

 3.1.5 Dr Goodison noted that the current regulations don’t have snow depth as a requirement or a recommendation at global level.
-He encouraged the Snow Watch Team to include it as a “should”, which would be, already, a significant step forward. [action] He also requested the Secretariat to present the recommendations of CBS-16 at the Regional Association meetings, as their Members needs to prepare for its implementation, including by requesting the RAs to work with their Members to define the Member specific period “when snow is expected”, as required in the above mentioned recommendation. [action].
+He encouraged the Snow Watch Team to include it as a “should”, which would be, already, a significant step forward. [action] He also requested the Secretariat to present the recommendations of CBS-16 at the Regional Association meetings, while stressing on regional requirements and taking into account regional capabilities, as their Members needs to prepare for its implementation, including by requesting the RAs to work with their Members to define the Member specific period “when snow is expected”, as required in the above mentioned recommendation. [action].

 3.2 Data Quality and Monitoring